www.wormx.org www.wormcontrol.org www.controlworms.org

 Maryland representative, 1890-Northeast Sustainable Agriculture Research and Education Professional Development Program (NE SARE, PDP), February 2002-present

-Member, 2002, 2003 National ASAS Omega Protein Innovative Research Award Committee
+Member, 2002, 2003 National ASAS Omega Protein Innovative Research Award Committee Member, Recruitment, Retention and Scholarship committee, 2001-2002, UMES

 Member, Promotion and Tenure Guideline revision committee, 2001-2002, UMES